On the stability of event-based control with neuronal dynamics: Introduction

 We study an event-based impulsive controller with neuronal dynamics.
 Similar setups have been investigated both in neuromorphic engineering \cite{deweerth1991simple,petri2024analysis} and computational neuroscience \cite{agliati2025spiking, slijkhuis2023closed, huang2018dynamical}, where it has been shown that neuronal dynamics can arise from a normative impulsive control law with a finite set of admissible impulses \cite{agliati2025spiking}.
 However, the stability properties of such systems remain only partially understood, limiting the applicability of neuromorphic controllers in reliable control design.
 We tackle this issue by proving practical stability and the existence of minimum inter-event times for both linear and nonlinear dynamics, thereby extending the results of \cite{petri2024analysis}.

-Our key observation is that the plant state and neuronal variables can be combined linearly such that their discontinuities cancel.
-The dynamics of the resulting continuous variable can be interpreted as a perturbed version of a corresponding analogue control system, similar to the PL systems approach~\cite{heemels2013periodic}, where a discretised event-based system is viewed as being perturbed compared to the control system with periodic sampling.
+Our key observation is that the plant state and neuronal variables can be combined linearly such that their discontinuities cancel, similar to the approach in \cite{thalmeier2016learning}.
+The dynamics of the resulting continuous variable can be interpreted as a perturbed version of a corresponding analogue control system, similar to the approach of \cite{petri2025spiking,petri2025emulation}, where the event-based impulsive control system is viewed as an analogue control system with hybrid perturbations.
+A similar viewpoint is also taken in the PL systems approach~\cite{heemels2013periodic}, where a discretised event-based system is viewed as being perturbed compared to the control system with periodic sampling.
 This perspective allows us to analyse the system in continuous time using standard arguments without discretisation at event times.
 Importantly, we show that the stability of the event-based impulsive control system can be directly inferred from the corresponding analogue control system, thereby providing a novel method for the stability analysis and revealing a fundamental link between the two control paradigms.

 In many works, event triggering is based on Lyapunov functions \cite{tabuada2007event, dimarogonas2012distributed, li2020lyapunov, wang2011event}.
 In contrast, our triggering mechanism is biologically inspired and effectively implements quantisation with hysteresis.
 This makes our approach similar to \cite{kofman2006level}, where quantisation occurs at both the sensor and actuator.
 However, we consider impulsive control rather than zero-order hold, and there is only one quantisation step.